sammyngy/steam-activity/README.md

 Create an account on Steam Dev website to get an api key

-Go to wwww and create/login to your account
+Go to <a href="https://steamcommunity.com/dev/apikey" target="_blank">https://steamcommunity.com/dev/apikey</a> and create/login to your account

 Click and copy your api key